CSS Flexbox

 Flexbox

 Flexbox is a one-dimensional layout method for laying out items in rows or columns.
+It is a great tool to use for creating a responsive layout that can adjust to different devices and screen sizes.
 Items flex to fill additional space and shrink to fit into smaller spaces.
 This article explains all the fundamentals.

 <div class="container">